jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.markdown

 and when those answers frequently turn up in Google searches, it's inevitable that some lost souls will mistake you for the official product support system of some other company.
-So we get hundreds of support tickets each month that really are intended for some other company.
+So we get hundreds of support tickets each month that have nothing to do with our sites.
 It doesn't help when we actually tried (and failed) to be a support channel for
 [Facebook developers](http://blog.stackoverflow.com/2011/08/facebook-stackoverflow/).

 To give you a taste of the tickets we get, consider: